mbonsma/bash-workshop/bash-workshop.md

 history
 ```

-Using `history` is a great way to very easily reproduce a task - if you've been
+Using `history` is a great way to quickly make a task reproducible - if you've been
 trying different things and you find the one that works, you can find it back
 again using history.
 Better yet, you can *redirect* the output of a command from
-the screen to a file:
+the screen to a file, and doing this with `history` saves the command history to
+a file.

 ```{Bash}
 history > history.txt